williampruden/sequelize-associations/README.md

 - JavaScript
 - ES2015 syntax
 - Node/Express basics
 - NPM basics
-- Command Line
+- CLI

 ## Tutorials
 Each folder has its own echo system designed to show one association each.
 Tutorials and explanations provided for each folder below.